Air Hockey Table

 Playing Surface

-For the playing surface, I used a standard whiteboard.
-Making a smooth, low friction, and cheap surface is nontrivial, and whiteboards are readily available alternatives.
-The dimensions were approximately 5 by 8 feet, which made the main challenge drilling enough holes for consistent airflow without weakening the board.
-My final pattern uses 1/16-inch holes on a 1-inch grid, ensuring the puck always has multiple sources of air flow beneath it regardless of position.
+For the playing surface, I used the salvaged whiteboard.
+Making a smooth, low-friction, and cheap surface is nontrivial, and whiteboards are a readily available alternative.
+The table is full size, approximately 5 by 8 feet, which made the main challenge drilling enough holes for consistent airflow without weakening the board.
+My final pattern uses 1/16-inch holes on a 1-inch grid, ensuring the puck always has multiple sources of airflow beneath it regardless of position.

 Air Chamber